gabrieldrn/Java-Maze-Solver/README.md

 System.out.println(aStarSolver.solve());
 ```

-Note that `AStarSolver` takes one other boolean argument to specifies if you want your maze to be solve by A* with Manhattan or Euclidean heuristic.
+Note that `AStarSolver` takes one other boolean argument to specifies if you want your maze to be solved by A* with Manhattan or Euclidean heuristic.

 Set to `true` to use Manhattan heuristic.
-Euclidean heuristic otherwhise.
+Euclidean heuristic will be used otherwhise.

 Changing the shift order
 ------
-To change the shift order the solvers will use to test squares, use
+Shift order is defined with a char vertor of size 4, each letter corresponding to a cardinal

+Here's an example to set the order West-East-North-South
 ```Java
 char[] order = {'W', 'E', 'N', 'S'};
 myMaze.setOrder(order);
 ```
-As the exemple shows it, the order is now West-East-North-South